akshay4n/CustomerSegmentationML/readme.md

   into account, scaled data by logarithmic scaling.
   * Predicted relevant customer segmentation groups using k-means clustering algorithm

+We will be following the following steps for achieving our goal,
+1. Segmentation Basis
+2. Data Preparation
+3. Segmentation with K-means Clustering
+4. Hyper-parameter Tuning
+5. Visualization and Interpretation of the Results
 <br>

 Dataset Features:<br>